lexusimni/anomalytics-human-activity/README.md

 ## 🌀 t-SNE Projection of Activities

 We reduced 561 dimensions into 2 using t-SNE.
-Clear clustering of activity groups can be observed — this structure is key to how the anomaly models work.
+Clear clustering of activity groups can be observed, this structure is key to how the anomaly models work.

 ![t-SNE](outputs/tsne_projection.png)